wwwlicious/servicestack-eventstore/ReadMe.md

   </tr>
 </table>

-A subscription can be created in the following way in the `Configure` method:
+Subscriptions can be created as follows in the `Configure` method:

 ```csharp
 public override void Configure(Container container)